giddyeffects/task_manager/readme.md

  - Provision the server using the Laravel provisioning(https://github.com/laravel/settler/blob/master/scripts/provision.sh) script.
  - If you are using Laravel Homestead for development you can copy config files from your local machine to the server then make relevent changes e.g. Change the vagrant user to your server user etc
- - Else Setup PHP7, Nginx, MySQL on your server.
+ - Else setup PHP7, Nginx, MySQL on your server.

 ## Installation